djgroen/FabSim3/docs/install_wsl.md

 # Installing WSL on Windows

+If you wish to run FabSim3 on Windows, then you can do so either using Docker or using the Windows Subsystem for Linux (WSL).
+The latter method is explained in this page.

+_Importantly, the installation of either Docker or WSL **does** require Administrative Privileges, even though FabSim3 itself does not.
+Therefore, FabSim3 cannot be installed on Windows machines where users cannot obtain Administrative Privileges._

 ## What is Windows Subsystem for Linux (WSL)?

 **Windows Subsystem for Linux (WSL)** allows you to run a full Linux environment on Windows, enabling access to native Linux tools and utilities.
 It is a powerful tool for developers working on Unix-based systems who prefer to use Windows as their main operating system.
 With WSL, a lightweight virtual machine runs a Linux kernel, providing access to many Windows/Linux applications.